How to fix text tones not working on iPhone after iOS 18 update

 3. Tap Text Tones.

 4. Under Alert Tones, browse pre-downloaded text tones and tap one to preview it.
-Just make sure that you select None for obvious reason.
+Just make sure that you don’t select None for obvious reason.

 11. Restart your iPhone